DROP: Dimensionality Reduction Optimization for Time Series: Acknowledgements

 \section{Acknowledgements}

-We thank the members of the Stanford InfoLab as well as Aaron Sidford, Mary Wootters, and Moses Charikar for valuable feedback on this work.
-We also thank the creators of the UCR classification archive for providing a valuable and diverse set of time series for analyses.
-This research was supported in part by affiliate members and other supporters of the Stanford DAWN project---Google, Intel, Microsoft, Teradata, and VMware---and DARPA under No. FA8750-17-2-0095, industrial gifts and support from Toyota Research Institute, Juniper Networks, Visa, Keysight Technologies, Hitachi, Facebook, Northrop Grumman, NetApp, the NSF Graduate Research Fellowship, grant DGE-1656518.
+We thank the members of the Stanford InfoLab as well as Aaron Sidford, Mary Wootters, and Moses Charikar for valuable feedback.
+We also thank the creators of the UCR classification archive for their diverse set of time series.
+This research was supported in part by affiliate members and other supporters of the Stanford DAWN project---Ant Financial, Facebook, Google, Intel, Microsoft, NEC, SAP, Teradata, and VMware---as well as Toyota Research Institute, Keysight Technologies, Northrop Grumman, Hitachi, and the NSF Graduate Research Fellowship grant DGE-1656518.